wojtekadamczyk3/wadamczyk/docs/qip1/ch4c.md

 \end{array}\right)
 $$

-The circuit would look like this:
+The circuit would look like this.

 <img src="ch4/not_efficient_qft_1.png" alt="drawing" width="100%"/>